yash244466666/Murmur-A-Twitter-like-Web-Application/README.md

     - Hashtags and mentions.
     - Richer user profiles (e.g., profile pictures, header images).
     - Admin panel.
-    - Full migration to MySQL if strictly required.

 ---
 *This README was last updated on May 20, 2025.*